Who has qualified for Women's EURO, who can join them?

 Group D

-- Spain beat Moldova 10-0 in November to ensure a top-two finish and will qualify if they beat Azerbaijan or avoid defeat against Poland.

-- Czech Republic, who signed off on 1 December with victory against Moldova, will reach the play-offs if Poland do not beat Spain (Czech Republic have a superior head-to-head record with Poland but an inferior one with Spain).

-- Poland must beat Spain to remain in contention.
-If Spain beat Azerbaijan, a Poland win would take them to the play-offs rather than the finals.
+- Poland must beat Spain to pip Czech Republic to the play-offs.

 Group E